The Health Benefits Of Kale: Does Kale Live Up To The Hype?

 Kale is essentially a member of the cruciferous vegetable family, which means that it’s related to brussel sprouts, broccoli and collard greens.
 As a crop, it’s a favorite among farmers as it’s an incredibly tough and hardy plant, able to withstand freezing temperatures, water shortages and can thrive in a small amount of space unlike crops such as corn or potatoes etc.

 As a vegetable, it resembles cabbage when growing in the ground and is also referred to as ‘black cabbage’ in Italy, where it has formed a crucial part of the diet for many years.
 The leaves of the kale plant are a dark blue-green color and have ‘bumpy,’ embossed leaves which resemble what many imagine dinosaur skin would have looked like and is sometimes also called ‘dinosaur kale.’

-It has a slight bitter and earthy taste which makes it ideal for soups and pastas, but is also often used in salads, smoothies or simply eaten raw.
-It’s widely regarded as the ‘darling of the culinary world’ because of it’s rich nutrient, mineral and vitamin content as well as it’s unique taste and texture.
+It has a slight bitter and earthy taste which makes it ideal for soups and pastas, but is also often in salads, smoothies or simply eaten raw.
+It’s the ‘darling of the culinary world’ because of it’s rich nutrient, mineral and vitamin content as well as it’s unique taste and texture.

 Why Has Kale Become More Popular?

 There are a lot of reasons for why kale has seen a resurgence in popularity in recent years.
 A lot of people may be surprised to find out that it’s been around for a longer than they would even know.

 One of the main proponents or catalysts for this plants increasing success in recent times has to do with the fact that more and more people are switching to whole food or plant-based diets and the demand for healthy, organic vegetables has grown immensely because of it.
 Another reason for its increased popularity could be linked to it being made more readily available to consumers all year round.